asdfMaciej/kaszkowiak.org/content/o-mnie/_index.en.md

 url: "about-me"
 ---

 I have been programming since I was a child.
-During the past few years I have specialized in creating websites and internet services.
-I constantly improve by learning and extending my knowledge.
+For the past few years I have been specializing in web development.
+I constantly try to improve by learning and extending my knowledge.

 I live in Poznań and Wronki.
-I have graduated from technical school with the title of best graduate.
+I have graduated from technical school with a title of the best graduate.
 I am also a laureate of the 2nd Digital Olympiad.
-Since 2021, I am studying Computer Science at the Poznań University of Technology.
+Currently I am studying Computer Science at the Poznań University of Technology.

 I love sport, especially road cycling and weight training :) During my free time I also play chess and create open-source projects.
 <!--more-->

 ## My experience as a web-developer

+I am currently freelancing and working with Trol Intermedia, primarily in the role of a back-end developer.
+Since 2018 I have been regularly involved in the maintenance and development of the systems of BRAMY-SERWIS.
 I did an internship at Komputerpartner (June 2020) and Trol Intermedia (May, July 2019).
-Since 2018 I have been regularly involved in the maintenance and development of the systems of BRAMY-SERWIS.
-I am currently working with Trol Intermedia, primarily in the role of back-end developer.

 ## What do I bring to the table?

 I use well-known and proven technologies which reduce website maintenance costs and guarantee good performance.
-On request, I create websites based on CMS, allowing the client to edit the content easily and on their own.
+On request, I create websites based on a CMS, allowing the client to edit the content easily and on their own.

 I can bring a project to life and adapt it for devices of any size - mobile phones, laptops, desktop computers.
 I am fluent in Photoshop and Figma.
 I can undertake photo editing and simple graphic design without a hitch.